yoander/libretech.tips/media/How to cut a video with ffmpeg.md

 ---
-title: How to cut a video with ffmpeg
+title: How to cut a video with ffmpeg?
 date: 2017-11-25 12:25:57
 categories: [media]
 tags: [ffmpeg]